-The Appliance Manager accepts general appliance settings and enables you to define each network interface (depending on your model: C, P1, P2, N, E1, E2).
+The Appliance Manager accepts general appliance settings and enables you to define each network interface.

-Use the Configuration screens in the Appliance Manager to set the time and date; define the network interfaces for the appliance; specify static routes if desired for the proxy module; and identify which computer is hosting the filtering policies for the network.
+Use the Configuration screens in the Appliance Manager to set the time and date; define the network interfaces for the appliance; and identify which computer is hosting the filtering policies for the network.